 The fact is that today's English bulldog is much different from its ancestors.
-When the bulldog was selectively bred for bull-baiting it had to be strong and healthy.
-Indeed, the original bulldogs were taller and heavier than today's bulldog.
-They had strong jaws and wide mouths so to hold the bull by the snout.
-Their short, flat noses helped them breath while they held the bull down.
+When the bulldog was selectively bred for bull-baiting, it had to be strong and healthy.
+Indeed, the original bulldogs were taller and heavier than today's bulldogs.
+They had strong jaws and wide mouths so they could hold the bull by the snout.
+Their short, flat noses helped them breathe while they held the bull down.
 The wrinkles worked well as "gutters" letting the bull's blood flow away from their eyes.
-Selected fanciers have been trying hard to re-create this original healthy bulldog.
-In the 1970s David Leavitt created a special lineage meant to recreate this healthier working bulldog from the 1800's and called it the "Olde English Bulldogge"

 The Many Health Issues of English Bulldogs

 Ever wondered why English bulldog puppies cost so much?
 A whole lot of money and time goes into screening these dogs for health issues, breeding and whelping.
-But don't be fooled in believing that money spent on the puppy is one-time shot.
+But don't be fooled into believing that money spent on the puppy is a one-time shot.
 Rather, expenses will continue to pile up and spike as this breed is high-maintenance and prone to a plethora of health problems.
-For a good reason they say if you really want to make your dear veterinarian rich, get an English bulldog.
+For a good reason, they say if you really want to make your dear veterinarian rich, get an English bulldog.

-The same wrinkles that many bulldog fans adore, are those that may lead to annoying skin problems.
+The same wrinkles that many bulldog fans adore are those that may lead to annoying skin problems.
 This condition is known as "skin fold dermatitis" and is an inflammatory condition of the skin due to the wrinkles causing rubbing and trapping of moisture.
 This is commonly found in the facial folds in English bulldogs causing annoying irritations, itching and scratching.
 The bulldog breed needs regular grooming to keep the wrinkles clean daily.
-Other skin conditions this breed is prone to includes eczema, seborrhea, allergies, hot spots and acne.
+Other skin conditions this breed is prone to include eczema, seborrhea, allergies, hot spots and acne.

 When we think about hip dysplasia we often think about large breed dogs such as Labs or Rottweilers, did you know that the English bulldog ranks highest for hip dysplasia?
 According to the Orthopedic Foundation for Animals, English bulldogs top the list for this orthopedic condition.
 Because of this breed's mouth conformation, the English bulldog's jaw is undershot, with the bottom jaw protruding from the upper one.
 This causes problems eating causing the English bulldog to swallow a lot of air which translates into excess flatulence.